pei-lu/fa24-labs/docs/docs/lab1/index.md

 Your task consists of four distinct parts, each building upon the last:

 1. **The Conventional Alarm Clock**
-   - Your journey begins by designing a conventional alarm clock using *Digital*, and learning the basics of digital timekeeping.

 2. **The French Republican Calendar Alarm Clock**
    - Next, you will tackle a more challenging task: implementing an alternative version of the alarm clock that conforms to the structure of the French Republican Calendar.